MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/authenticate-users.md

 ---
-title: "Authenticate users in Dynamics 365 Customer Engagement (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Authenticate users in Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Learn about the various security models for authentication that Dynamics 365 Customer Engagement supports" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "Learn about the various security models for authentication that Dynamics 365 for Customer Engagement supports" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""